 Care for your eyes

-Look for signs of changes in your vision
+Look for signs of changes to your vision

 If you notice yourself holding print closer or further away, it may be time to have your eyesight tested.
-Headaches and/or fatigue may also indicate that your eyesight abilities have changed.
+Headaches and/or fatigue may also indicate your eyesight has changed.

 Air conditioners in our homes or offices can have a drying effect on eyes, which can cause irritation.
 If you suffer from dry eyes, lubricating eye drops or a humidifier can counter the effects or dry air.

-Having the right ergonomic setup for your computer and desk is just as important for your eyes as it is for your neck and back.
-Make sure your screen is the correct distance away so you don't have to strain to read the text and always look away from your screen every 20 minutes by focusing on something on the other side of the room for 20 seconds.
+Make sure you have an ergonomic workstation.
+It’s just as important for your eyes as it is your neck and back!
+Your computer screen needs to be no more than an arm’s length away to avoid eye strain.
+Try to look away from your screen every 20 minutes by focusing on the other side of the room for 20 seconds.

 Protect your eyes by blocking the harmful effects of blue light from digital devices.
 Speak to one of our optometrists about how blue light prescription lenses can help prevent long term damages for your eyes by selectively filtering harmful UV blue light.